-- a) When a seeding or ranking list is used to establish the heats of the first round, places 1-8 (four heats) or 1-16 (eight heats), or else if so in the sailinginstruction, shall be distributed evenly among the heats. - b) For a subsequent elimination, if any, boards shall be reassigned to new heats according to the ranking in the previous elimination. - c) The organizing authority's seeding decisions are final and are not grounds for a request for redress.
+- a) When a seeding or ranking list is used to establish the heats of the first round, places 1-8 (four heats) or 1-16 (eight heats) shall be distributed evenly among the heats. - b) For a subsequent elimination series, if any, boards shall be reassigned to new heats according to the ranking in the previous elimination series. - c) The organizing authority's seeding decisions are final and are not grounds for a request for redress.